 There is also archeological evidence of watchtowers, trading domes, hostels, a large market and a hauz (drinking water reservoir).
 The craftsmens’ area of Aksikent was placed in the rabad with the common folk.
 The metal workshops were particularly important.
 Aksikent was the largest city in the area and with Merv in Turkmenistan, one of the few places in Central Asia where the very high-quality crucible steel known as Damascus steel is known to have been produced.

-Most of the Aksikent site is not yet excavated and can be freely roamed and there are pieces of pottery and even skillfully carved brick decorations spread around everywhere!
-In the western part of the ruins there are some excavations covered by a museum building where you can see the multi layered structure of the city and you can get an understanding of the size and complexity of the city with some written information as well.
+Most of the Aksikent site is not yet excavated and can be walked freely.
+There are pieces of pottery and even skillfully carved glazed brick decorations spread around everywhere!
+In the western part of the ruins there are some excavations covered by a museum building where you can see the multi layered structure of the city and you can get an understanding of the size and complexity of the city.
+There is also some written information available telling about the findings, but mostly only in Russian or Uzbek languages.

 There is also a covered walking path leading to Aksikent from a parking place next to the road that crosses the Syr Darya and goes through the ancient city.
 Otherwise the site is a large pile of mud with some shapes of old structures visible.
 Still it can be a nice spot to stop on the way between Kokand and Namangan and to imagine how life was in Fergana valley in the past.